Best OSHA-Compliant Dust Extractor Shootout

 - Practical accessory case and storage area

-- Current Control: maximises the suction power while the machine is connected so that the main fuse is not triggered
+- Current Control: maximizes the suction power while the machine is connected so that the main fuse is not triggered

 Metabo ASR 35 ACP HEPA Specifications